 This was a delicious twist on Eggs Benedict.
 The bread was soft and absorbed a lot of the tender meat flavour.
 The crispy potato rosti added a unique note, rather than the standard home fries.
 I also liked the dressing on the cabbage salad: it was sweet, with a hint of mustard.

-My one complaint came around the price—both our meals ran to 19$, which felt a bit pricey for what we were getting.
+My one complaint came around the price—both our brunches at Union ran to 19$, which felt a bit pricey for what we were getting.
 It's definitely the kind of place where you splurge rather than save.

 Overall: delicious but expensive